dikayx/exifex/README.md

     - To run the app in debug mode, run `python3 src/app.py -d`
     - To change the port or set the host, use the `-p` and `-b` flags respectively (e.g. `python3 src/app.py -b 0.0.0.0 -p 8080`)
+    - To disable upload limits, add the `--no-limits` flag

 _\*) You might need to use python and pip instead of python3 and pip3 depending on your system._